OCA/l10n-vietnam/l10n_vn_account_invoice_number/README.rst

 In Odoo, we need to store this information whenever the issuer of the accounting document is in Vietnam, so this module adds a control when validating a customer/supplier invoice for a issuer based in Vietnam.

+Notes:
+- Issuer is the Supplier (or Parent Company of the supplier) for Supplier Invoices
+- Issuer is Company of the Invoice for Customer Invoices

 Usage
 =====